Luckygoldjade/recipe-fetcher-themealdb/README.md

 - This microservice is designed to be queried by a partner's client that helps users search for recipes.
 - Can be easily extended to support other endpoints from TheMealDB API.
+- This project was part of a larger collaboration where each team member wrote a client and a separate server for the other.

 ---